 Usually, you can return unused materials, but always check your flooring store’s policy first!
 If you don’t want to get stuck with a box of tiles you won’t use, a good return policy is critical.
 You can find a top-rated flooring store in your area that will help you out with that.

-Who Manufactures Wood-Look Tiles?
-What are the Best Wood-Look Tile Brands?
+A Variety of Wood Look Flooring Options: What are the Best Wood-Look Tile Brands?

 There are a lot of tile manufacturers, and these days, many of them make wood-look tiles.
 This is only a small peek into a few of the best ones, but they’re some of our favorites.